-Its processing plant has a normal capacity of 5,400 tonnes per day (tpd) of ore, and consists of a copper
+Its processing plant has a permitted capacity of 5,400 tonnes per day (tpd) of ore, and consists of a copper

 leaching operation that has a crushing and agglomeration plant, heap leach pads and pools, and an SX-EW plant.

-Minera Tres Valles is owned by two prominent partners, Sprott Resource Holdings (70%) and the Vecchiola Group (30%).
+Minera Tres Valles is owned by two prominent partners, SRHI Inc. (70%) and the Vecchiola Group (30%).
 These two businesses complement one another by both promoting the development of the project in an efficient and sustainable manner with high operational standards.

 The Papomono ore body is composed of the Cumbres, Papomono (underground) and Norte mines.
 It is located in the Cárcamo and Chalinga (Manquehua) valleys.
 In the last valley mentioned, the Don Gabriel open-pit mine is also found.

 The ore processing plant is in the Chuchiñí Valley in Quilmenco, which is located at a distance of 12 kilometers from the mines.
 The operations that exist in these three valleys give way to the name Minera Tres Valles.

 Exploration campaigns at Minera Tres Valles started in 2005 with prospecting at the Papomono deposit.
 Subsequently, prospecting and exploration developed at Don Gabriel, leading to the formation of the Environmental Impact Study that was submitted to Chile’s Environmental Evaluation Service (SEA) in 2009.
 It was approved during that same year, and it includes the master plan of the operation.